18 Dec 2015 | 5 min Read

 1. The shape of the stomach can determine the sex of the baby.

-In India, people believe that a big round belly means a boy, and an oval belly means a girl.
-There is another myth that says if a woman’s belly is high, it is a girl and if she is carrying low, it is a boy.
+In India, people believe that a big round belly means a boy, and an oval stomach means a girl.
+There is another myth about pregnancy that says if a woman’s belly is high, it is a girl and if she is carrying low, it is a boy.

 Fact: The shape of the stomach depends on the pregnant woman’s stature, amount of amniotic fluid and how the baby lays in the womb.
 There is no known science that can predict the sex of the baby by just looking at the shape of the stomach or how high or low the belly is.

-2. Indulging in an activity during an eclipse will give birth to a baby with some deformity.
+2. Indulging inactivity during an eclipse will give birth to a baby with some deformity.

-Pregnant ladies are advised to stay inside the house with their windows shut and curtains drawn so that no harmful rays can fall on their body.
+One of the weird pregnancy myths is that pregnant ladies are advised to stay inside the house with their windows shut and curtains were drawn so that no harmful rays can fall on their bodies.
 They are also told to pray or recite mantras the whole duration of the eclipse to not let any evil force affect their baby.

-3. Consuming white or light coloured foods will ensure a baby with a fair complexion, and eating dark coloured foods will give a dark complexioned baby.
+3. Consuming white or light coloured foods will ensure a baby’s fair complexion, and eating dark coloured foods will give a dark-complexioned baby.

-If that were really the case, there would be no black and brown babies in this world.
+If that were the case, there would be no black and brown babies.
 There is no proven science behind this claim.
-Consuming saffron or turmeric milk or eating butter and bread will not affect a baby’s complexion.
+Consuming saffron during pregnancy, turmeric milk, or eating butter and bread will not affect a baby’s complexion.

-Fact: Skin colour depends on the genes, rather than the foods a mother consumes.
+Fact: Skin color depends on the genes rather than the foods a mother consumes.

-Fact: Women who crave for savoury foods like pickles are actually craving for salt.
-Similarly, pregnant women who crave for sweets, are actually looking for comfort.
-Sugar found in ice creams, cakes and chocolates produces serotonin in the body, which makes them feel good.
+Fact: Women who crave savoury foods like pickles are craving salt.
+Similarly, pregnant women who crave sweets are looking for comfort.
+Sugar found in ice creams, cakes, and chocolates produces serotonin in the body, making them feel good.

-Fact: Heartburn is a common problem during pregnancy and has nothing do with hair on your baby’s body.
-There have been enough bald babies born to women who have had heartburn throughout their pregnancy. ;)
+Fact: Heartburn is a common problem during pregnancy and has nothing to do with the hair on your baby’s body.
+There have been enough bald babies born to women who have had heartburn throughout pregnancy. 😉

-6. A mother’s pregnancy and delivery can determine her daughter’s pregnancy and delivery as well.
+6. A mother’s pregnancy and delivery can also determine her daughter’s pregnancy and delivery.

 7. Eating fruits like papaya and pineapple can lead to miscarriage.

-Fact: Papain in papaya (usually found in the unripe fruit) is known to induce premature contractions.
+Fact: Papain in papaya (usually found in the unripe fruit) can induce premature contractions.
 However, there is no harm in eating ripe papaya and pineapple.

-Fact: Having a normal delivery depends on the shape of the mother’s pelvis, the size and position of the fetus, besides the flexibility of muscles.
-Though there is no harm in eating a little ghee and butter, it certainly doesn’t guarantee a smooth delivery!
+Fact: Having a normal delivery depends on the shape of the mother’s pelvis, the fetus’s size and position, and the flexibility of muscles.
+There is no harm in eating a little ghee and butter, but it certainly doesn’t guarantee a smooth delivery!

-Fact: If this were true, almost all babies would be born with birthmarks in the of shapes of chocolates, cakes, ladoos and jalebis.
+Fact: If this were true, almost all babies would be born with birthmarks in the shapes of chocolates, cakes, laddoos and jalebis.

 10. Sex during pregnancy can lead to miscarriage.

-Fact: It depends on the couple’s comfort level and their doctor’s advise.
+Fact: It depends on the couple’s comfort level and doctor’s advice.
 As long as they indulge in sex in comfortable positions without putting pressure on the tummy, sex during pregnancy is not prohibited.